 11 – What food is included?

-Breakfast and diner are included, starting with diner at he 11th of June and ending with breakfast at the 16th of June)
+Breakfast and diner are included, starting with diner at the 9th of June and ending with dinner at the 14th of June)

 12 – Is it possible to take into account my food preferences and/or food allergies?